l4zz3rj0d/cyart-vapt-team/README.md

 ## Weekly submissions:

-- Week 2 – Web & Network Enumeration
+- Week 2 – Enumeration and exploitation (Apache Tomcat RCE via Metasploit)

-- Week 3 – SSTI Exploitation and RCE
+- Week 3 – SSTI exploitation leading to Remote Code Execution (CVE-2024-22722)
+-
 More tasks will be added as the internship progresses.